renatoleme/heytinget/README.md

 ## Algorithm

+**HeytinGET** is a tool for logicians designed to optimize the task of searching for mathematical models.
 In what follows we expose the algorithm main lines, as well an informal proof of its correctness.

 ### Logical justification